 Enrichment Programs Funded by PFC

 The Kolb Breakfast Book Club provides a unique opportunity to spark an interest in reading and foster a lifelong enjoyment.
 The Book Club is open to children of all reading abilities in grades K-5.
 Beginning in September, it meets the first Thursday of each month at 7:20 a.m. and adjourns at 8:20 a.m., in time for school.
-Meetings include a healthy light breakfast in the multi-purpose room before the students are divided into grade-level discussion groups.
+The students are divided into grade-level discussion groups.

 Some benefits of being a Kolb BBC member include:

 Development of discussion skills in a friendly, social setting (via video conferencing) while learning from the insight of others.

 Students will meet by grade, with easier selections in the fall ramping up to more complex selections in the spring.